TokyoScarab/MMX-Randomizer/README.md

 # Mega Man X Randomzier
 ---
+THERE IS A HUGE UPDATE COMING TOMORROW!
+STAY TUNED :D Sorry for the long time between builds

 ## Disclaimer:
 This is will only work on windows computers and if you are having any problem running the program, make sure your